dome9/cloud-bots-gcp/README.md

 [Notification
 Policies](https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Documentation/Alerts-Notifications/NotPolicy.html)

-### Configure a Dome9 Compliance Ruleset
+### Configure a CloudGuard Compliance Ruleset

-CloudBots are triggered by findings discovered by Dome9 Compliance rulesets.
+CloudBots are triggered by findings discovered by CloudGuard Compliance rulesets.
 You must configure a ruleset to trigger the CloudBots.

-Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.
+Follow these steps in your CloudGuard account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the Dome9 web app, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In the CloudGuard web app, navigate to the Rulesets page in the Compliance & Governance menu.

 2. Select or create a ruleset that will be used for the cloudbots.